Manishearth/manishearth.github.io/source/drafts/diplomat.md

 [Quinn], another intern, designed and implemented the AST/HIR split as well as lifetime handling.
 The HIR-based versions of the C++ and JS/TS backends were written by my colleagues [Shane] and [Robert] respectively.
 Robert also implemented the Dart backend.

-[Tyler], another intern, implemented the demo backend, and has been continually adding features to Diplomat.
+[Tyler], another intern, implemented the demo and JS backends, and has continued to maintain them.
+In addition, he since joined Zeromatter where he has become the primary maintainer of the Python backend and continues to add features to Python and C++.

 [jcrist1] wrote the initial Kotlin backend, and [Ellen] polished it with more features (including callback support) for use in Android.

-[Walter] from Zeromatter implemented the Python backend, which Zeromatter makes heavy use of alongside the C++ backend.
+[Walter] from Zeromatter implemented the nanobind-based Python backend, as well as adding several features to the C++ backend including namespacing, arithmetic operators, and extended callback support.

 _Thanks to [Tyler], [Quinn], and [Walter] for reviewing drafts of this blog post._